Inferring Cosmological Parameters with Evidential Physics-Informed Neural Networks: Model formulation

-From eqn.~\eqref{t_distribution}, we can see that while the empirical data $y_{obs}$ correlates with the mean output $\gamma$ (through the factor $(y_{obs} - \gamma)^2$), there is no other target information supervising the three other uncertainty-related outputs $\alpha, \beta, \nu$.
-In \cite{tan_E,amini}, different regularization terms have been proposed to guide the learning of $\alpha, \beta, \nu$ such that the model is more likely to yield larger uncertainties (as defined in \eqref{uncertainties}) for larger deviations between $\gamma$ and $y_{obs}$.
-These terms complicate the loss landscape and incidentally, they were not found to be necessary for the case studies examined in \cite{tan_S}.
-In our context, the cosmological datasets are already equipped with uncertainty estimates which we can conveniently use to supervise the aleatoric uncertainty $\sigma_a$ in eqn.~\eqref{uncertainties}.
-In the following Section~\ref{sec:supervise_alea}, we introduce Gaussian Processes as a complementary tool to supervise the learning of the epistemic uncertainty and a principled approach to deriving the prior $\pi(\vec{\Omega})$ in Section~\ref{sec:prior_construction}.
+From eqn.~\eqref{t_pde}, we can see that while the empirical data $L_{obs}$ correlates with the mean output $\gamma$ (through the factor $(L_{obs} - \gamma)^2$), there is no other external information supervising the three other uncertainty-related outputs $\alpha, \beta, \nu$.
+In our context, the cosmological datasets are already equipped with uncertainty estimates which we can potentially use to refine model training.
+In the following Section~\ref{sec:supervise_alea}, we discuss this issue in detail and introduce Gaussian Processes as a complementary tool to supervise the learning of the model's uncertainty.
+For model training, this further introduces a couple more loss terms to be added to \eqref{loss_m} for our complete loss function.